What exactly is TRE®? Here are some answers.

 behind TRE®?

-There is a lot of anecdotal evidence from about 1,300 TRE® Providers and their clients around the world, about 120 of which are in the UK.
+There is a large body of anecdotal evidence from around 1,300 certified TRE® Providers and their clients globally, including approximately 120 providers in the UK.

 Is TRE® safe?